 First argument must be of the type pointer to device data (i.e. FunkyTV*).

 Following arguments must match the arguments declared in the model action.

+The macro EXECUTE_COMMAND(device, commandBuffer) shall execute the command indicated in the commandBuffer for the device.